BIO

 Born in Madrid in 2005, Julia Tripodo is an Italian-Argentine cellist who, from an early age, has stood out for her virtuosity and talent in the international music scene.

-Julia has accumulated an impressive number of awards in international competitions, which has consolidated her position as one of the most outstanding young talents of her generation.
-Among her most outstanding achievements are the First Prize and the "Ceské hudební nástroje" award at the 18th International Jan Vychytil Cello Competition in Prague (2024), XI Villa de Molina Young Performers Competition (2025), Gustav Mahler Prize Cello Competition (2025), First Prize at the Servaas International Music Competition, with the second and third prizes being declared void (2023), First Prize at the Royal Maas International Music Competition (2023), First Prize and Special Prize of the City Council at the XXI Benidorm International Music Competition (2019), "Cidade de Vigo" String Competition (2019, 2020), "Celloleón" Foundation Competition in León (2018), First Prize at the Ávila Chamber of Youth Music Competition (2018), and in February 2021 she was awarded at the Málaga Cello Competition Masterclasses.
+Julia has accumulated an impressive number of awards in national and international competitions, which has consolidated her position as one of the most outstanding young talents of her generation.
+Winner of the First Prize (Primo Premio Assoluto) at the Premio Unesco XIII Concorso Internazionale Città di Palmanova in Italy (2025), First Prize and the "Ceské hudební nástroje" award at the 18th International Jan Vychytil Cello Competition in Prague (2024), XI Villa de Molina Young Performers Competition (2025), Gustav Mahler Prize Cello Competition (2025), First Prize at the Servaas International Music Competition, with the second and third prizes being declared void (2023), First Prize at the Royal Maas International Music Competition (2023), First Prize and Special Prize of the City Council at the XXI Benidorm International Music Competition (2019), Málaga Cello Masterclasses (2021), "Cidade de Vigo" String Competition (2019, 2020), "Celloleón" Foundation Competition in León (2018), First Prize at the Ávila Chamber of Youth Music Competition (2018).

-Julia has given recitals in some of the most important venues in Spain, such as the Auditorio Nacional de Música, the Auditorio Sony and the Jardi dels Tarongers Foundation in Barcelona.
-She has also appeared in numerous international venues, including the Pavillon de Artois and the Maison de l’Argentine in Paris, as well as in the Czech Republic, Italy, Germany, Poland and Hungary.
+Julia has given recitals in some of the most important venues in Spain, such as the Auditorio Nacional de Música, the Auditorio Sony, Ateneo de Madrid and the Jardi dels Tarongers Foundation in Barcelona.
+She has been invited to play recitals and as a soloist in international’s stages in France (Paris), Czech Republic, Italy, Germany, Poland, Hungary, Argentina and Chile.

 From 2014 until 2019, Julia was a member of the Albatros Quartet, directed by Professor Sergio Castro.
 During this period, she participated in festivals such as Música en Vena in Madrid and the VII Concierto sobre la Hierba in Asturias.
 During her time at the Reina Sofía School, she was part of the Trio Contrapunto BBDO under the direction of Marta Gulyás and the Cuarteto Banco de España under the direction of Heime Müller.